dotnet/docs-maui/docs/user-interface/styles/xaml.md

 To create a `Style` at the page-level, a `ResourceDictionary` must be added to the page and then one or more `Style` declarations can be included in the `ResourceDictionary`.
 A `Style` is made *explicit* by giving its declaration an `x:Key` attribute, which gives it a descriptive key in the `ResourceDictionary`. *Explicit* styles must then be applied to specific visual elements by setting their `Style` properties.

-The following example shows *explicit* styles in a page's `ResourceDictionary`, and applied to the page's `Label` objects:
+The following example shows *explicit* styles in a page's `ResourceDictionary`, and applied to the page's <xref:Microsoft.Maui.Controls.Label> objects:

 ```xaml
 <ContentPage ...>